-The Department of Teaching & Learning includes counselors, school psychologists, school social workers, attendance specialists, substance abuse counselors, and special education itinerant staff, including student support, coordinators, speech/language pathologists, vision specialists, hearing specialists, inclusion facilitators, and occupational and physical therapists.
-The department maintains a cooperative relationship with school health services.
+The Office of School Support, Student Services includes counselors, school psychologists, school social workers, attendance specialists, and substance abuse counselors.
+The office also maintains a cooperative relationship with school health services.
 A multi-disciplinary team model is used to assist in promoting the social and emotional growth of middle school students.
 Counselors are based in the schools, while other staff are assigned to schools for a portion of each week.